bbonenfant/dted/README.md

 assert isinstance(tile.data, np.ndarray)
 ```

-Additionally you can access the metadata of the DTED file (the User Header
+Additionally, you can access the metadata of the DTED file (the User Header
   Label, Data Set Identification, and Accuracy Description records) easily.

 ```python